 In Michigan, HSUS led the oppositional charge against wolf hunting, and the regulatory authority of the Michigan Department of Natural Resources (MIDNR) and the Natural Resource Commission (NRC), which resulted in the authorization of two referenda to be included on the November ballot in 2016.
 These referenda would have undermined the science-based wildlife management tenets that guide the decisions made by MIDNR and NRC, thus stripping the agency of its ability to set sound policy for Michigan’s fish and wildlife resources.
 Thankfully, Michigan’s sportsmen community and the Michigan Legislative Sportsmen’s Caucus joined forces to enact the Scientific Fish and Wildlife Conservation Act (SFWCA) – preempting the referenda and ensuring that the Natural Resource Commission (NRC) maintains exclusive authority over setting regulations affecting the taking of fish and game.

 In Maine, HSUS was the prime driver of a referendum to ban bear hunting by the use of bait, traps, and hounds.
-Maine has one of the largest populations of black bears in the lower 48, with a population of about 31,000 (a 35% increase over the last 15 years).
+Maine has one of the largest populations of black bears in the lower 48.
+The population has grown steadily over the past five years up to 36,000 bears.
 With proper management, not only are healthy population sizes maintained, but a large amount of funding is also devoted to research, conservation, and to the general economy ($60 million annually).
 Maine has conducted one of the largest and most thorough black bear studies to date, and their management program is touted as one of the most effective in the nation.
 However, this did not stop the HSUS from challenging the hunt by driving the issue to the ballot on November 4, 2014.
 If ‘Question 1’ had been approved by the voters, the three harvest methods that account for 93% of the yearly harvest and keep the population at a stable level where cultural concerns including human safety, property damage, and livestock and agricultural depredation are minimized would have been eliminated.
 The Maine Department of Inland Fisheries and Wildlife, the Maine Legislative Sportsmen’s Caucus, candidates for governor and the U.S. Congress, and the sportsmen’s community at large banded together to mount a successful counter-effort, and ‘Question 1’ was defeated on November 4, 2014 – 54% to 46%.

 When Wyoming announced it would hold a grizzly bear season with a limited number of tags, anti-sportsmen’s groups filed a lawsuit trying to stop the hunt.
 They were successful in stopping the 2018 hunt and as of now, the judge has ordered grizzly bears to be listed as a threatened species.
 These same groups also started a campaign called “Shoot’em with a Camera”.
 The campaign encouraged activists to apply for a Wyoming grizzly bear tag, flooding the lottery with non-hunters.
 The goal was to take tags away from sportsmen and women and take photos of grizzlies instead.
 Many notable individuals such as Jane Goodall helped to promote the campaign.